 The following discussion and analysis of financial condition and results of operations should be read in conjunction with our historical financial statements and the notes to those statements that appear elsewhere in this report.
 Certain statements in the discussion contain forward-looking statements based upon current expectations that involve risks and uncertainties, such as plans, objectives, expectations and intentions.
 Actual results and the timing of events could differ materially from those anticipated in these forward-looking statements as a result of a number of factors, including those discussed in the Risk Factors contained in our Annual Report on Form 10-K for the year ended December 31, 2023.
-When we refer to the "2024 Quarter" and the "2023 Quarter" we are referring to the three months ended March 31, 2024 and March 31, 2023, respectively.
+When we refer to the "2024 Quarter" and the "2023 Quarter" we are referring to the three months ended June 30, 2024 and June 30, 2023, respectively.
+When we refer to the "2024 Period" and the "2023 Period" we are referring to the six months ended June 30, 2024 and June 30, 2023, respectively.